oracle/graal/tools/docs/Thermometer-Manual.md

 The sample flag is set for each guest-language method root, so a compilation unit may set it multiple times increasing overhead.

+Counters are `int` so may overflow during a very long running process.

 (The `#{'    ' * 10_000}` in the demo is there so code size can be seen to grow more easily.)